Table of Contents

 If your piping is the same color as a penny, you've got copper pipes.
-Copper piping made its first appearances in 1930-era homes and buildings, but the metal really gained traction during the 1960s, when homebuilders came to favor its properties over galvanized steel.
-The thinness of copper piping makes it smaller, lighter and easier than steel when it comes to maintenance work.
-Thanks to its strength, durability and heat resistance, copper piping seldom causes problems in homes built within the last 30 years.
+Copper piping made its first appearance in 1930-era homes and buildings, but the metal really gained traction during the 1960s, when homebuilders came to favor its properties over galvanized steel.
+The thinness of copper piping makes it smaller, lighter, and easier than steel when it comes to maintenance work.
+Thanks to its strength, durability, and heat resistance, copper piping seldom causes problems in homes built within the last 30 years.

 Nonetheless, copper does have its share of drawbacks.
 In some of the earlier-built homes with this type of piping, the presence of lead solder around the fittings can be an issue.
 Recent price hikes on copper have rendered maintenance on the piping more expensive than other plumbing work.
 As time wears on, the orangey brown hue of copper gives way to the effects of oxidation, which renders the surface darker and sometimes greenish in appearance.